• Skip to primary navigation

 You can buy one either in the meat aisle of your grocery store or from the butcher counter.
 But here are a few things to look for when purchasing one:

-• Storage: It will keep for up to 3 days in the fridge, but you want to cook it as soon as possible while it is still fresh.
+- Storage: It will stay in the fridge for up to 3 days, but you want to cook it as soon as possible while it is still fresh.
 If not cooking within that time frame, freeze it for up to 3 months.
 Then defrost in the fridge for 24 hours before using.

 Do I need to remove the fat before cooking?